acuminous/eslint-plugin-tech-radar/README.md

 ### tech-radar/latest

 Requires the latest version of a module is installed.
 Works with production, development, peer and optional dependencies (if installed).
+Ignores dependencies that are [specificed](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#urls-as-dependencies) by url.

 ```js
   "tech-radar/latest": [